Came

 A came is a divider bar used between small pieces of glass to make a larger glazing panel.
+Two types of came are fashioned: the H-shaped sections that hold two pieces together, and the U-shaped sections that are used for the borders.

-There are two kinds of came: the H-shaped sections that hold two pieces together and the U-shaped sections that are used for the borders.
-Cames are mostly made of lead, zinc, copper, brass or brass-capped lead.
+Cames are usually made of lead, zinc, copper, brass, or brass-capped lead.
 Of the metal strips, lead is softer and more flexible, making it easier to cut and bend.
 The harder metals are used to work with slightly curved lines and pieces that require greater structural support.
 They can also be used as border came, once again for stability and support.